 number of requests that are dropped.

-The tool supports scenarios, which offer certain behaviours.
+The tool supports two different scenarios, which offer certain behaviors to be tested.

-By default (basic scenario) tests are run using the full four-packet exchange sequence
+By default (the basic scenario), tests are run using the full four-packet exchange sequence

 (DORA for DHCPv4, SARR for DHCPv6).
 An option is provided to run tests